xwal/awesome-stars/topics.md

 - [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need -  A nano claude code–like 「agent harness」, built from 0 to 1
 - [Jeffallan/claude-skills](https://github.com/Jeffallan/claude-skills) - 67 Specialized Skills for Full-Stack Developers.
 Transform Claude Code into your expert pair programmer.
 - [K-Dense-AI/scientific-agent-skills](https://github.com/K-Dense-AI/scientific-agent-skills) - Turn any AI agent into an AI Scientist.
 The #1 Agent Skills library for science, used by 190,000+ scientists worldwide.
 165 ready-to-use validated skills plus 100+ scientific databases covering biolog
-- [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - OmO: Drop your tokens.
-Ultrawork.
-Done.
+- [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - OmO: Just type "mass ulw" keyword with your prompt.
+Now you are the master of graph engineering.
 - [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - Persistent Context Across Sessions for Every Agent –  Captures everything your agent does during sessions, compresses it with AI, and injects relevant context back into future sessions.
 Works with Cla
 - [nextlevelbuilder/ui-ux-pro-max-skill](https://github.com/nextlevelbuilder/ui-ux-pro-max-skill) - An AI skill that provides design intelligence for building professional UI/UX across multiple platforms.
 - [ComposioHQ/awesome-claude-skills](https://github.com/ComposioHQ/awesome-claude-skills) - A curated list of awesome Claude Skills, resources, and tools for customizing Claude AI workflows
 - [badrisnarayanan/antigravity-claude-proxy](https://github.com/badrisnarayanan/antigravity-claude-proxy) - Proxy that exposes Antigravity provided claude / gemini models, so we can use them in Claude Code and OpenClaw (Clawdbot)
 - [affaan-m/ECC](https://github.com/affaan-m/ECC) - The agent harness performance optimization system.
 Skills, instincts, memory, security, and research-first development for Claude Code, Codex, Opencode, Cursor and beyond.
-- [wshobson/agents](https://github.com/wshobson/agents) - Multi-harness agentic plugin marketplace for Claude Code, Codex, Cursor, OpenCode, GitHub Copilot, and Google Antigravity
+- [wshobson/agents](https://github.com/wshobson/agents) - Multi-harness agentic plugin marketplace for Claude Code, Codex, Cursor, OpenCode, GitHub Copilot, Google Antigravity, and Pi
 - [lobehub/lobehub](https://github.com/lobehub/lobehub) - 🤯 LobeHub is your Chief Agent Operator, organizing your agents into 7×24 operations by hiring, scheduling, and reporting on your entire AI team.
 - [f/prompts.chat](https://github.com/f/prompts.chat) - f.k.a.
 Awesome ChatGPT Prompts.
 Share, discover, and collect prompts from the community.
 Free and open source — self-host for your organization with complete privacy.